Software Piracy: A Victimless Crime?

 Is Software Piracy a Crime?

-The harm done by software piracy is done to the rights owner and to society.
+The harm done by software piracy is done both to the rights owner and to society.
 The rights owner (the software developer) is deprived of money that would otherwise be available to help him earn a profit from his labor, distribute his software and develop new software.
 Of course the "him" in the preceding sentence could be an individual man or woman, a small business, or a huge corporation.

 Rail against greedy corporations all you like, but piracy costs jobs at every link in the software development and distribution chain, from programmers to retail clerks.
 The money that those unemployed or underpaid people would have received is not spent to support other people's jobs.
 About the only jobs that piracy creates are for lawyers, police, and judges.

 The Business Software Alliance, an anti-piracy group funded by software developers, estimates that 37 percent of software installed on personal computers is unlicensed (pirated), and 57 percent of all computer users admit to pirating software at some time.
 There's also a growing malware threat related to the use of unlicensed software.
-In their 2018 GLOBAL SOFTWARE SURVEY, you can find these and other interesting stats:
+In their 2018 Global Software Survey, you can find these and other interesting stats:

 • annual losses due to piracy amount to over $350 billion